Donearm/awesome-tutorials/README.md

 * [Mapping with D3](https://maptimeboston.github.io/d3-maptime/) - a presentation about creating maps with D3.
 Beginner-level
 * [How Selections Work](https://bost.ocks.org/mike/selection/) - about selecting elements in D3

+# SEO

+* [Google Search Console: The Definitive Guide](https://backlinko.com/google-search-console) - a truly comprehensive and "definitive" guide about the various features of the Google Search Console

 ------------------------